MercersKitchen/Music-Player-github.io/Processing-Java Lessons/README.md

 - Array Algorithm: when does the weather model being used start to fall apart (very complicated predicitive algorithm)
 ---

-The students current reality is noth their grade-level
+The students current reality is not at their grade-level ... but what they understand, comprehend, and work with at their grade-level
 - fluency & sophicisticaion or proficiency with fluemcy
 - how does grading happen: URL is submitted when student is looking at code to be graded, forms a pathway in GitHub
      - What am I grading: when they finished strucutred voice ... how ready are they for Procedural Voice